MrJanHorak/portfolio/README.md

 ## Assests

-[Infinite carousel for react](https://reactjsexample.com/infinite-carousel-for-react/) was used to display my work and passion projects.
+[Infinite carousel for react](https://reactjsexample.com/infinite-carousel-for-react/) was used to display my work and passion projects. in the first version of my site

 [Black and white nav bar button](https://csshint.com/black-white-button/) Come from csshint.com